TheComet/tfp/README.md

 =========================

-An  application  for  designing, manipulating and visualising the behaviour of LTI systems based on transfer functions.
+An  application  for  designing, manipulating and visualising the behaviour of LTI (linear time-invariant) systems based on transfer functions.

-Transfer functions are commonly used by engineers to describe systems in control theory, or to describe filters, or even to describe the small-signal behaviour of micro electronics.
+Transfer functions are used in the analysis of the dynamic behaviour of many single-input single-output physical processes, typically within the fields of signal processing, communication theory, control theory and in micro electronics.

 Features being worked on are: